bddupre92/Neurobook_BME_UND/chapter 10/lab2/readme.md

 Steps for Calculation
 1. Measure the Object's Size (d): Determine the actual size of the object or stimulus in units such as centimeters or inches.
 3. Measure the Viewing Distance (D): Measure the distance from the observer’s eyes to the object or stimulus.
 This is often done in centimeters or inches.
-4. Apply the Formula: Substitute the values for $ddd$ and $DDD$ into the formula to find the visual angle.
+4. Apply the Formula: Substitute the values for $d$ and $D$ into the formula to find the visual angle.
 ### Example Calculation
 Suppose you have an object that is 10 cm in diameter (d) and it is viewed from a distance of 100 cm (D).
 1. Convert the measurements into the formula: